chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 2. `run-with-webserver` is much more specific than the generic `with-my-system`.
-    The main side effect of calling this function is to open up a port on the host where it is run, so I prefer to narrow the meaning to reflec that.
+    The main side effect of calling this function is to open up a port on the host where it is run, so I prefer to narrow the meaning to reflect that.

 We can see it in action by evaluating the following expression: